evolvedbinary/maven-jaxb2-plugin/README.md

 **This plugin is in no way _official_ JAXB2 Maven plugin by Sun or Oracle.**

-This is a completely indepentent development.
+This is a completely independent development.
 [I](https://github.com/highsource) am *not* an Oracle employee.